Georgia requires landlords to make the following disclosures to tenants.

 Flooding.
 Before signing a lease, if the living space or attachments have been damaged by flooding three or more times within the past five years, landlord must so disclose in writing.
 (Ga.
 Code Ann. § 44-7-20)

 Owner or agent identity.
-At or before a tenancy begins, landlord must disclose in writing the names and addresses of the owner of record or a person authorized to act for the owner for purposes of service of process and receiving and receipting demands and notices; and the person authorized to manage the premises.
+When or before a tenancy begins, landlord must disclose in writing the names and addresses of the owner of record or a person authorized to act for the owner for purposes of service of process and receiving and receipting demands and notices; and the person authorized to manage the premises.
 If such information changes during the tenancy, landlord must advise tenant within 30 days in writing or by posting a notice in a conspicuous place.
 (Ga.
 Code Ann. § 44-7-3)

 Security deposit.
 Landlord must give tenant a written list of preexisting damage to the rental before collecting a security deposit.
 Landlords must place the deposit in an escrow account in a state or federally regulated depository, and must inform the tenant of the location of this account.
 Alternatively, landlords may post a security bond securing all tenants' deposits.
 A landlord who owns ten or fewer rental units, unless those units are managed by an outside party, does not need to supply a written list of preexisting damage place the deposit in an escrow account.
 (Ga.
 Code Ann. §§ 44-7-30 to 44-7-37)